Renovus-Tech/solarec-python/app/nlp/readme.md

 - `GEMINI_API_KEY`: Your API Key (e.g., `"KF5JQJ2JX0Z0YXKJZQ2J0"`)
 - `GEMINI_MODEL_NAME`: The model you want to use (e.g., `"gemini3.1-8b"`)
-- `GEMINI_INITIAL_PROMPT`: The initial prompt for the model (e.g., `"Extract location, capacity, installation date from the following document.
-The output should be in JSON format, including only the fields: location, capacity, installation_date."`)
+- `GEMINI_INITIAL_PROMPT`: The initial prompt for the model (e.g., `"Extract address, capacity, installation date from the following document.
+The output should be in JSON format, including only the fields: address, capacity, installation_date."`)

 ### LLaMA API Guide

 #### Obtaining an API Token

 1. **Access the Llama Website**

    - First, create an account by visiting [Llama API](https://www.llama-api.com).
 Click on "Log In" and then "Sign up."
 Follow the on-screen instructions to complete the registration process.

 2. **Obtain an API Token**